 While implementation of the Channel Tunnel protocol is optional, if it is implemented PType 1 (Null) and PType 2 (Ethertype without addresses) with the RBridge Channel Ethertype MUST be implemented.
-PType 2 for other Ethertypes MAY be implemented.
+PType 2 for any Ethertypes other than the RBridge Channel Ethertype MAY be implemented.
 PType 3 MAY be implemented.